Nov05/DS5-kaggle-scalar-coupling/README.md

 ## :point_right: Kaggle: Predicting Molecular Properties
 https://www.kaggle.com/c/champs-scalar-coupling
 Can you measure the magnetic interactions between a pair of atoms?
-CHAMPS (CHemistry And Mathematics in Phase Space)
+CHAMPS (CHemistry And Mathematics in Phase Space)   2,166 teams
-2,166 teams
-a month to go (25 days to go until merger deadline)

 ## Logs
 2019-07-22 repo created